fastio19/SecureMessage/README.md

 # SecureMessage
+### An end to end encrypted android chat application
-Your chat messages can now be fully secure and safe!
+- Your chat messages can now be fully secure and safe!
 Modern encryption algorihthms prevent unauthorized third party from reading your messages even after their interception.
-Encrypted message guarantees your privacy.
+- Encrypted message guarantees your privacy.
-SecureMessage can be used for sending/receiving encrypted message.
+- SecureMessage can be used for sending/receiving encrypted message.
 It uses a combination of RSA and AES algorithms for encryption.
-Your private chats will be encrypted on the sender side and it only can be read by the receiver by using his private encryption key.
+- Your private chats will be encrypted on the sender side with the help of AES algorithm and this key will be encrypted with RSA algorithm.
+- At the reciever end RSA encrypted key is decrypted with private key of reciever and this key is used to decrypt message.

-## Snapshots
+### Snapshots
 <table align="center">
   <tr>
     <th>Login Page</th>